 Step 3: The villain?
 AKA their current workaround.
 How are they currently trying to resolve their problem?

 Step 4: The disruption?
 What issue(s) is the villain causing them?

 Step 5: Which other characters are involved?
-Is anyone else impacted by your audience’s problem?
+Does your audience’s problem else impact anyone?